AlessandroMozzato/datasci_course_materials/README.md

 * Assignment 4: Analysis of a 0.5TB graph properties using Pig/Hadoop with Elastic MapReduce on AWS
 * Assignment 5: Machine learning with R using Random Forest
 * Assignment 6: Visualisation of Crimes in San Francisco and Seattle using IPython
+* Capstone project: Build a model to predict when a building is likely to be condemned.
+Using machine learning in Python.